 - The Web Services Section (WSS) is responsible for UN.ORG, the main United Nations website, which includes a broad range of web and graphics design services and overall responsibility for the online digital brand of the United Nations.
 The Web Services Section works in all six official UN languages and coordinates and manages the content of the Arabic, Chinese, English, French, Russian and Spanish versions of the UN website site.
 WSS works towards language parity and ensures that newly created sites are accessible to disabled persons.
 It also manages the Internet presence for the General Assembly and the Security Council and provides guidance and assistance to Secretariat offices, where possible, in creating and enhancing their websites in all official languages.
-The main UN social media accounts in Arabic, Chinese, French, Russian and Spanish are also managed by WSS.

 - The Promotion and Distribution Unit provides support across the Division to expand the audiences and broaden the reach of all of its products, in part by establishing partnerships with news organizations and new media platforms around the world.